davidpede/Butler/README.md

 # Butler 1.0.0-beta
-### An email notification Extra for MODX Revolution.
+### A task scheduling and notification Extra for MODX Revolution.

 #### Installation
 Simply download through MODX Package Management, and install.